Neogoma/stardust-SDK-doc/mapping_instructions.md

 Go to a place or near a place that you __already mapped__ then try to relocate there.

 Make sure you __stand still__ when launching the relocation in order to avoid frame blurriness.

+**How do I know if I relocated properly ?**
+In the Stardust World Scale AR demo app, we show a 3D model that tells you where you started mapping.
+If you created objects, after relocation they should be close to where you were.

 ## Examples
 ### Good mapping example